Backpack Safety: It's Time to Lighten the Load

 When selecting a backpack, look for:

-used "cautiously and on a limited basis by only those students who are not physically able to carry a backpack," the ACA website reads.
+According to the ACA, rolling backpacks should be used "cautiously and on a limited basis by only those students who are not physically able to carry a backpack."
 The reason?
 They clutter school corridors, replacing a potential back injury hazard with a tripping hazard.

-So, pick up that pack from time to time, and let your children know you've got their back.
+So, pick up that backpack from time to time, and let your children know you've got their back.